vijayanajay/stock_rule_based/docs/memory.md

     2.  **Zombie Parameter Removal**: The deprecated `refresh_days` parameter was completely removed from the codebase—from the `Config` model and YAML files down to the private helper function `_needs_refresh`.
     3.  **Test Correction**: The associated broken tests were corrected to match the simplified, correct function signature.
 - **Lesson**: Logic duplication, even for simple tasks like cache checking, is a structural risk that leads to code drift and maintenance issues.
 Always refactor to a single source of truth (DRY).
 Deprecated parameters should be fully removed from all layers of the application (config, function signatures, calls) to prevent confusion and future bugs.

 ## Logic Duplication and Flawed Initialization (2025-07-29)
 - **Issue**: Two test failures were traced to two distinct structural flaws:
-    1.  **Flawed Initialization**: The `backtester`'s context filter combination logic was initialized with `None`, causing a `TypeError` when the first filter was applied.
-This error was caught by a broad `except` block, which returned an all-`False` series, causing an assertion failure.
-    2.  **Logic Duplication**: The `data` module contained duplicated logic for checking cache freshness—one generic function and one inline implementation for market data.
-A test for market data caching was patching the generic function, which was never called, while the un-mocked inline logic failed, causing the test to fail.
-- **Fix**:
-    1.  **Correct Initialization**: The context filter accumulator in `backtester.py` was correctly initialized to a `pd.Series` of all `True` values, the neutral element for a logical AND operation.
-    2.  **Code De-duplication**: The generic `_needs_refresh` function in `data.py` was refactored to be more flexible, and the duplicated inline logic was removed and replaced with a call to the single, canonical function.
-- **Lesson**:
-    -   Iterative combination logic (like applying filters) must be initialized with the correct neutral element for the operation (e.g., `True` for AND, `False` for OR).
-    -   Duplicated logic is a structural flaw that increases maintenance burden and creates subtle bugs, especially when tests target one implementation but the other is executed.
-Always refactor to a single source of truth (DRY principle).

-## Logic Duplication and Flawed Initialization (2025-07-29)
-- **Issue**: Two test failures were traced to two distinct structural flaws: